ghc/ghc/docs/users_guide/glasgow_exts.rst

    -  The record field ``f`` is in scope somehow (either qualified or unqualified).

-   -  In the case of expressions (but not patterns), the variable ``f`` is in scope unqualified, and is not imported or bound at top level.
-      For example, ``f`` can be bound by an enclosing pattern match or let/where-binding.
-(The motivation here is that it should be easy for the reader to figure out what the "``..``" expands to.)

    These rules restrict record wildcards to the situations in which the user could have written the expanded version.
 For example ::